ADHD: Naughty or Neurological?

 Over 6 million American children have been diagnosed with ADHD, according to the A.D.D.
 Resource Center.
-The Centers for Disease Control and Prevention estimates that 5 percent of all kids have ADHD.
+The Centers for Disease Control and Prevention estimates that five percent of all kids have ADHD.
 Experts point to a number of classroom strategies for working successfully with these kids.

 Naughty or Neurological?

 For many educators, the first step in teaching to ADHD will come with the realization that the children aren’t acting out on purpose—that they are not being “bad” in the conventional sense.

-“When we see a behaviour that we don’t want in the classroom, we tend to assess it as naughty: He won’t listen to me, he doesn’t do his work.
-You need to ask: is this naughty or neurological?” said Elaine Taylor-Klaus, CEO of the training resource ImpactADHD.com.
+“When we see a behaviour that we don’t want in the classroom, we tend to assess it as naughty: he won’t listen to me, he doesn’t do his work.
+You need to ask: is this naughty or neurological?” says Elaine Taylor-Klaus, CEO of the training resource ImpactADHD.

 ADHD is marked by an inability to regulate executive function.
 That means these children aren’t acting this way on purpose, but rather are literally out of control.
 Understanding this, an educator can begin to strategize.

 “If we start with the assumption that they can’t do it, or they can’t do it yet, then we can say: OK, what can he do now?
-You acknowledge that it is hard for them, you have compassion for that and then figure out what they can do,” Taylor-Klaus said.
+You acknowledge that it is hard for them, you have compassion for that and then figure out what they can do,” Taylor-Klaus says.
 “These kids need a win.
 They already feel like nothing they do is ever good enough, so you need to give them a way to succeed, to see that they can do it and that it is possible for them.”

 As an example, Taylor-Klaus points to the not-uncommon scenario of the student who is obstructive, difficult, perhaps distracting to others.
 Rather than go straight to discipline, she advocates a softer initial approach.